stan-roelofs/Kotlin-Gameboy-Emulator/README.md

 - [ ] Fix timings

 ## Status
-Some games are playable but there is an issue where sprites are missing in some games.
+Some games are playable but there is an issue where sprites are missing in some games, I suspect because of read/write timing issues.

 ![alt text](https://media.giphy.com/media/51WvJVuSGZAu9jbbLM/giphy.gif)